Brings SingleCellExperiment to the tidyverse!

 aggregate_cells(groups, assays = "counts")

-## .feature .sample counts groups .aggregated_cells orig.ident file feature
+## colData names(4): .aggregated_cells groups orig.ident file